shabbirvividads/tauch-terminal/wp-content/themes/tauchterminal/readme.txt

 License: GPLv3
 License URI: http://www.opensource.org/licenses/GPL-3.0

-Flat Bootstrap by XtremelySocial is a modern, fully responsive, "flat" style theme
+Tauch Terminal Bootstrap by XtremelySocial is a modern, fully responsive, "flat" style theme

 == DESCRIPTION ==

-Flat Bootstrap by XtremelySocial is a modern, fully responsive, "flat" style theme with a nice color palette, big full-width images, and full-width colored sections.
+Tauch Terminal Bootstrap by XtremelySocial is a modern, fully responsive, "flat" style theme with a nice color palette, big full-width images, and full-width colored sections.
 It automatically adapts for desktops, tablets, and phones.

 It is based on the standard WordPress starter theme (_S) and the Twitter Bootstrap CSS framework.
 The theme was inspired by the HTML/CSS themes from Blacktie.co and color schemes from Designmodo.com’s flat UI.

 Features include a mobile navigation bar, multiple columns (grid), buttons, icons, labels, badges, tabbed content areas, collapsible content areas, progress bars, alert boxes, carousels (sliders) and much, much more.
 This is a theme for both users and theme developers with lots of features but without the bloat.

 This theme includes a child theme to be able to easily customize the theme.
-The Flat Bootstrap Child theme is for users and developers and comes with a style.css and functions.php file.
+The Tauch Terminal Bootstrap Child theme is for users and developers and comes with a style.css and functions.php file.
 Just copy the tauchterminal-child directory into your /themes directory and make your changes there.

-For more information on the Flat Bootstrap theme go to [http://xtremelysocial.com/wordpress/flat/].
+For more information on the Tauch Terminal Bootstrap theme go to [http://xtremelysocial.com/wordpress/flat/].

 == LICENSE ==

-Flat Bootstrap WordPress theme, Copyright (C) 2014 XtremelySocial Flat Bootstrap WordPress theme is licensed under the GPL.
+Tauch Terminal Bootstrap WordPress theme, Copyright (C) 2014 XtremelySocial Tauch Terminal Bootstrap WordPress theme is licensed under the GPL.

 Userscores WordPress Starter Theme - ​http://underscores.me/
 License: Distributed under the terms of the GPL License v2